LaunchCodeEducation/aws-basics/content/final-project/java-spring-persistent/java-techjobs-scripted/index.md

 sudo apt install docker-ce
 ```

-## Starting the Application

-Now that you have:
-1. Created a new `EC2`
-    1. Cloned the build artifacts
-    1. Installed `Java`
-    1. Installed a Web Server
-    1. Installed `docker`

-You are ready to do the following:
-1. Create a `MySQL` container using `docker`
-1. Start the `Java-Spring` application
-1. Configure the Web Server
-1. Access the running application in your browser

 #### Creating the MySQL Docker Container

 `Environment Variables`: docker allows the user to provide enviroment variables when creating the `MySQL` container.